Soviet Baltic Sea submarine campaign in 1941: Minelaying Operations

-Apart the early loss of submarine L-2, before she could lay the intended minefield in enemy waters, and the decommissioning of L-1 in August 1941, all the available Soviet submarines with minelaying capabilities were actively engaged.
+Apart from the early loss of submarine L-2 before she could lay the intended minefield in enemy waters, and the decommissioning of L-1 in August 1941, all the available Soviet submarines with minelaying capabilities were actively engaged.
 Due to the German defensive and offensive minelaying and subsequent British aerial mining, the success scored can't be confirmed.

 On 27 June, Submarine L-3 laid mines off Memel.
 These mines hit the following ships: